 The cherry filling

 Add frozen cherries and raspberries, sugar and lemon juice into a medium saucepan.
-Mix the cornstarch with a few tbsp of water and pour into the saucepan.
+Mix the cornstarch with a few tablespoon of water and pour into the saucepan.
 Give it a mix on medium high heat.

 Stir often in the beginning, until the berries release their juices.
 In the beginning it looks like you need to add water, but you don't because of this very reason.
 Once it looks more like a sauce, bring it up to a boil and then reduce to a simmer.
 You can now stir occasionally for about 20-30 minutes or until the sauce is pretty thick.